The Future of GST: Trends, Challenges, and Opportunities

 Will GST rates be reduced or rationalised in the future?

 Since the introduction of GST in 2017, the GST Council regularly tries to review rates to simplify the tax structure in its quarterly meetings with council members.
 Even the Group of Ministers (GoM) for rate rationalisation was set up in September 2021.
 They have regularly submitted the reports on which the council recommends the changes in the tax rates.
-So, one can expect a rationalised GST tax structure in the near future.
+Accordingly, effective 22nd September 2025, GST rate structure was made a two-tier with 5% merit and 18% standard rates on most items, including a 40% tax slab for sin goods.

 Will GST compliance become easier with automation and AI?